 From a tree’s point of view, fall is an excellent planting time—even better than spring.
 Many nurseries dig bare-root plants in the fall, sell some, and store the remainder through winter.
 Such plants are fresher in the fall, and the selection is better.
 Here’s everything you need to know about choosing and planting a tree!

-Perhaps most important, fall planting allows a tree time to establish its root system before winter.
-Roots begin growing as soon as they touch moist earth and continue to do so as long as the soil temperature stays above about 40°F. Then, when the first warm breath of spring finally coaxes the growth of new shoots, the fall-planted tree is in place, its roots already growing in the soil.
+Perhaps most important, fall planting allows a tree plenty of time to establish its root system before winter.
+Roots begin growing as soon as they touch moist earth and continue to do so as long as the soil temperature stays above about 40°F (4°C).
+Then, when the first warm breath of spring finally coaxes the growth of new shoots, the fall-planted tree is in place, its roots already growing in the soil.

-Container-grown trees spend their lives in pots.
+Container-grown trees spend the first part of their lives in pots.
 The potting mix is lighter than field soil, so such plants can be shipped economically.
 Ideally, the plant spends enough time in the container to allow its roots to fill it.
 Watch out, though: Some vendors buy bare-root trees and pot them up for quick sale as container plants.
 Equally bad are container-grown trees that have been left too long in their containers.
 If possible, slide a container-grown tree out of its pot to see if it is root-bound (i.e., its roots are thick and tangled).
 Restrain yourself from buying the largest tree possible; it should be no taller than three to four times the height of its container.

 How to Plant a Tree

-1. Find the right site.
+1. Find the right planting site.
 Pay attention to the tree’s needs for sunlight and soil drainage.
 No amount of care can make up for a gross mismatch.

 2. Check the soil.
 If it is ready for digging, it will be just moist enough to crumble.
 If the soil is not ready, wait for it to dry or water it.

-6. Prepare the roots.
+7. Prepare the roots.
 If the tree is bare-root, cut back to healthy tissue any roots that are damaged or blackened by disease.
 Also shorten any lanky roots that do not conveniently fit into the hole.
 Shovel some soil into the hole to create a mound on which to spread the roots.
 Throw another shovelful onto the roots to steady the plant.
 If the tree is container-grown, slide it out of the pot.
 Untangle and splay out roots that outgrew the pot and were forced to grow in circles.
 Shorten any that are too long.
 If the roots are too tightly bound to untangle, make four 1-inch deep slices from the top to the bottom of the root ball.
 Loosen the large roots and tease out smaller ones.
 If the tree is balled and burlapped, slide it right into the hole, being careful not to break the ball.
 Cut the string binding the burlap and peel the wrap as close to the base as possible.
-Natural burlap will decompose, so it can be left in the hole.
+Natural burlap will decompose, so some scraps can be left in the hole.
 Synthetic material can strangle the tree, so cut away at it to remove as much as possible, without disturbing the ball.

-8. Mulch.
+9. Mulch.
 Spread a 3-inch layer of wood chips or straw over the bare ground to within a few inches of the trunk.
 This will insulate the roots to keep them growing long into the fall and prevent freezing and thawing that leads to heaving.
 Note that mulch can cause crown rot.
 To avoid this, pull the material up to—but not right against—the trunk.
 Protect the trunks from bark-feeding rodents that sometimes winter in the mulch with a cylinder of ¼-inch-mesh hardware cloth or wrap them with paper or plastic wraps sold for this purpose.
 (Remember to remove them in the spring; trunk wraps make great homes for insects in the summer.)

-9. Stake, if necessary.
+10. Stake, if necessary.
 Plants that are 10 feet tall or higher and trees at windy sites should be staked for a year, until their roots grab firmly to the soil.
 Use soft material or padded wire where the support touches the trunk.